-For a month after the initial complaint of bullying, the class teacher holds an informal discussion, on a weekly basis, to check whether the bullying has stopped.
-The pastoral lead holds a formal meeting, on a monthly basis, to check whether the bullying has stopped - these formal meetings will continue to take place once a month until the pastoral lead and victim are confident the bullying has stopped.
-If necessary, group dynamics are broken up by members of staff by assigning places in classes.

-The victim is encouraged to tell a trusted adult in school if bullying is repeated.
-The victim is encouraged to broaden their friendship groups by joining lunchtime or after-school club or activity.

-The school, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional coaching.

-The school realises that bullying may be an indication of underlying mental health issues.
-Perpetrators will be required to attend a mandatory counselling session, to assist with any underlaying mental health or emotional wellbeing issues.

-The school will work with the perpetrator regarding any underlaying mental health or emotional wellbeing problems.
+- 13.1 For a month after the initial complaint of bullying, the class teacher_will hold an informal discussion, on a weekly basis, to check whether the bullying has stopped. - 13.2 The pastoral lead will_hold a formal meeting, on a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the pastoral lead and victim are confident the bullying has stopped. - 13.3 If necessary, group dynamics will be broken up by members of staff by assigning places in classes. - 13.4 The victim will be encouraged to tell a trusted adult in school if bullying is repeated. - 13.5 The victim will be encouraged to broaden their friendship groups by joining lunchtime or after-school club or activity. - 13.6 The school, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy. - 13.7 The school will acknowledge that bullying may be an indication of underlying mental health issues.
+Perpetrators will be required to attend a mandatory counselling session, to assist with any underlying mental health or emotional wellbeing issues. - 13.8 The school will work with the perpetrator regarding any underlying mental health or emotional wellbeing problems.

-Follow-up support
+14.0 Follow-up support

-The progress of both the bully and the victim are monitored by their class teacher.

-One-on-one sessions to discuss how the victim and bully are progressing may be appropriate.

-If appropriate, follow-up correspondence is arranged with parents one month after the incident.

-Pupils who have been bullied are supported in the following ways:

-- Being listened to

-- Having an immediate opportunity to meet with their class teacheror a member of staff of their choice

-- Being reassured

-- Being offered continued support

-- Being offered counselling, where appropriate

-Pupils who have bullied others are supported in the following ways:

-- Receiving a consequence for their actions

-- Being able to discuss what happened

-- Being helped to reflect on why they became involved

-- Being helped to understand what they did wrong and why they need to change their behaviour

-- Appropriate assistance from parents

-Pupils who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to CAMHS.

-In cases where the effects of bullying are so severe that the pupil cannot successfully reintegrate back into the school, the headteacher/head of school and DSL will look to transfer the pupil to another mainstream school.

-Where a child has developed such complex needs that alternative provision is required, the pupil who has been the victim of bullying, their parents, the headteacher /head of school and DSL will meet to discuss the use of alternative provision.
+- 14.1The progress of both the bully and the victim will be monitored by their class teacher. - 14.2 One-on-one sessions to discuss how the victim and bully are progressing may be appropriate. - 14.3 If appropriate, follow-up correspondence will be arranged with parents one month after the incident. - 14.4 Children who have been bullied will be supported in the following ways: - Being listened to - Having an immediate opportunity to meet with their pastoral lead or a member of staff of their choice - Being reassured

+- Being offered continued support - Being offered counselling, where appropriate - 14.5 Children who have bullied others will be supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents - 14.6 Children who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to CAMHS. - 14.7 In cases where the effects of bullying are so severe that the child cannot successfully reintegrate back into the school, the headteacher/head of school and DSL will look to transfer the child to another mainstream school with the consent and involvement of the child's parents. - 14.8 Where a child who has been the victim of bullying has developed such complex needs that alternative provision is required, the child, their parents, the headteacher/head of school and DSL will meet to discuss the use of alternative provision.

-Bullying outside of school
+15.0 Bullying outside of school